emily-mcnamee/MART391.51/Homework01/README.md

 # Homework1 Assignment and Questions

+This is the Homework1 Assignment and my answers to the assigned questions

 ## Part 1 - Offline Multiplayer Game

 1. What type of multiplayer game was it?